tangypnuaa/DIAM/README.md

 ## Active Learning for Multiple Target Models

-Authors: Anonymous
+Authors: Ying-Peng Tang and Sheng-Jun Huang

-Implementation of the paper "Active Learning for Multiple Target Models".
+Official implementation of the paper "Active Learning for Multiple Target Models".
 This work tries to select and label the most useful examples that are beneficial to multiple target models.
-The repository include the code of training/testing models, active data selection of all compared methods, plot and generate the figures and tables in the paper. (**This work is under blind reviewing, please do not distribute.**)
+The repository include the code of training/testing models, active data selection of all compared methods, plot and generate the figures and tables in the paper.

 ## Main requirements